helrond/clbsj.org/_posts/2021-04-15-after-the-detox.md

 After registering, you will receive a confirmation email containing information about joining the meeting.

 If you'd like to get a head-start on your thinking, please consider filling out [this feedback survey](https://forms.gle/os6A2jpF6YrUL1SG8).

+If you missed any of the Detox sessions, you can watch the recordings on vimeo.com/clbsj